 A school must cancel up to 100% of the outstanding balance of a Perkins Loan for a full year of active duty.
 The borrower’s commanding officer must certify the borrower’s service dates.
 Active-duty service for less than a complete year or a fraction of a year beyond a complete year does not qualify.
 A complete year of service is 12 consecutive months.

 This article was contributed by GetOutOfDebt.org, a site that provides free debt consolidation help and debt relief advice for people looking for answers.

-Steve Rhode A contributor for Credit.com, Steve is an experienced and respected consumer debt expert that helps people for free with tips and advice on how to get out of debt through his site at GetOutOfDebt.org.
-For the right person, in the right situation—debt settlement can be the right solution.
-When it comes to getting out of debt the real skill comes in matching the appropriate solution to the situation and the goals of the individual.
+Steve Rhode, a contributor for Credit.com, is an experienced and respected consumer debt expert who helps people for free with tips and advice on how to get out of debt through his site at GetOutOfDebt.org.
+For the right person, in the right situation, debt settlement can be the right solution.
+When it comes to getting out of debt, the real skill comes in matching the appropriate solution to the situation and the goals of the individual.